mahksmith/Geocaching-WhatNext/README.md

 An app for Geocaching that reads in a PocketQuery and tells you where the best place for you to go Geocaching based on your preferences and historical data.
+You can see my more current organisation board here: https://trello.com/b/Tc67v6VA

 Notes for myself for future implementation:
  * Distribution statistics -> highest / lowest density areas for both Pocket Queries and MyFinds